 Two of Polk County Conservation Board’s areas are open to hunting.
-Most of Chichaqua Bottoms Greenbelt and several remote areas of Jester Park are available to hunt all game.
+Most of Chichaqua Bottoms Greenbelt is available to hunt all game.
 A portion of Jester Park along Saylorville Lake is open to waterfowl hunting only.
 All state and federal hunting laws apply.

 Non-toxic shot (non-lead) is required of shotgun hunters on all Polk County Conservation Board land.
 The only exceptions include deer and turkeys.
 Lead shot may still be used at the designated trap range at Chichaqua.
 This new policy brings the Polk County Conservation Board in line with current regulations on many state and federally-owned Waterfowl Production Areas.

-Special use permits will be issued for Brown’s Woods, Four Mile Creek Greenbelt, Jester Park, Mally’s Park, Sycamore Trail, Thomas Mitchell Park, and Yellow Banks Park.
-The bowhunt is limited to antlerless deer only, and will take place from September 14, 2013 to January 19, 2014.
+Special use permits will be issued for Brown’s Woods, Four Mile Creek Greenbelt, Jester Park, Mally’s Park, Sycamore Trails, Thomas Mitchell Park, and Yellow Banks Park.
+The bowhunt is limited to antlerless deer only, and will take place from from September 17, 2022– January 22, 2023.

 This controlled bowhunt is being held in response to continued growth in the urban deer population that has resulted in damage to natural vegetation, increased deer/vehicle collisions, and damage to private landscaping.
 Urban deer populations can double every 3 to 4 years if left unchecked.

 - 2022-2023 Controlled Bowhunt Report

 - H.U.S.H.
 (Help Us Stop Hunger)